Do you need a Save-the-Date?

 There are so many elements to think about when organising your wedding that often it takes quite some time before you are able to confirm the finer details.
 This may be due to availability or it may be due to moving budgets around to make room for what is most important to you as a couple.

-So a 'save the date' is the perfect way to take the pressure off you and your fiancé, while still giving your guests plenty of notice to keep the important date available for your day or weekend of celebration.
+So a Save the date card is the perfect way to take the pressure off you and your fiancé, while still giving your guests plenty of notice to keep the important date available for your celebration of love.

-Save the date cards also gives you the option to 1) put an RSVP for your guests so you are able to collect the guest/s name and postal details for your formal invite, because let’s be honest, who actually has everyone’s physical addresses, and 2) save costs on the actual number of formal invites you need as some of your guests may already not be available to attend.
+Save the date cards gives you the option to 1) put an RSVP for your guests so you are able to collect the guest/s name and postal details for your formal invite, because let’s be honest, who actually has everyone’s physical addresses nowadays?
+And 2) save costs on the final number of formal invites you need as some of your guests may not be available to attend.

-With engagement periods varying so much now between couples, there really isn’t a ‘right’ length of time to send a save the date prior to your wedding.
+So, how far in advance should you send save the date cards out?
+With engagement periods varying so much now between couples, there really isn’t a hard and fast rule.
 The ‘best’ time is to send them as soon as you have a date and city confirmed for your special day.
-Whether it is 6 months or 20 months ahead of time, it will give you the best availability from your guests, especially if you are getting married during the peak wedding months in New Zealand of November - March, and also if you are getting married on a weekday or a long weekend where your guests may have other commitments.
+Whether it is 6 months or 12 months ahead of time, it will give you the best availability from your guests, especially if you are getting married during the peak wedding months in New Zealand of November - March, or if you are getting married on a weekday or a long weekend where your guests may have other commitments.

 How we can help...